scipy-conference/scipy_proceedings/papers/nadia_tahiri/00_bibderwalt.rst

    The networks of a single analysis experiment.
 For a specific analysis, the network highlights all entities serving as input data sources and their relationships.
 The Input node establishes connections between the data source objects and the specific analysis object.
 The Analysis node captures the parameters associated with the analysis, while the Output node stores the resulting analysis data. :label:`fig2`

-In this analysis experiment, aPhyloGeo-Covid queried climatic data for each sample connected to the input node in the network based on the most prevalent country and the time of initial collection.
+In this analysis experiment, we used aPhyloGeo-Covid to query preloaded climatic data from our Neo4j database for each sample connected to the input node.
+The climatic data was based on the most prevalent country and the time of initial collection.
 The meteorological parameters considered in our analysis included Precipitation Corrected, Relative Humidity at 2 Meters, Specific Humidity at 2 Meters, All Sky Surface Shortwave Downward Irradiance, Wind Speed within a 10-Meter Range, and Wind Speed within a 50-Meter Range.
-The daily data for these parameters were collected from the NASA/POWER DailyGridded weather :cite:`marzouk2021assessment`.
 For statistical analysis, a user-defined average calculation interval of 3 days was applied.